cncf/wg-serverless/workflow/spec/spec.md

         },
         "nextState": {
             "type": "string",
-            "description": "State to transition to when exceeding maxRetry limit" }
+            "description": "State to transition to when exceeding max limit" }
     },
     "required": ["match", "nextState"]